 Join the Ranks!

-The Historic Fort Snelling Fifes and Drums is looking for students age 14 and older to perform during the 2020 season.
+The Historic Fort Snelling Fifes and Drums are looking for musicians age 14 and older to perform during the 2022 season.
+Both adults and students are welcome to participate.
+A limited number of paid student internships are available.
 Corps members will:

 - Learn period duty calls and military music

-- Perform at historic sites and in area parades
+- Perform at historic sites and community events around Minnesota

-- Wind players willing to learn 6-hole fife technique
+- Woodwind players willing to learn 6-hole fife technique

 - Brass players willing to learn bugle and fife techniques